-Editor’s note: The following column is an excerpt from Ed Worso’s cover story in the forthcoming Fall 2018 issue of Lines & Links, scheduled to be mailed in late August.
+Editor’s note: The following column is an excerpt from Ed Worso’s cover story in the Fall 2018 issue of Lines & Links.

 We are rolling right along renovating existing facilities and building two new branches in Bainbridge and Thompson.
 The design firm, CBLH and its partner Perkins + Will, have been hired to design the new space and lead us through the process of renovations.
 We have engaged the services of Donley’s as the construction manager at risk to handle production for all new buildings and renovations.
 Several project leaders on the Donley’s team live in Geauga County and are our neighbors.
 The library board and administration have worked hard to get us to this place, but the real work is about to begin.
 And, we are asking for your help in making it happen.